IRBLReproduction/FaultExpSuites/README.md

 ### Subjects ( Bug and Source Code Repository )
-We used the 5 old subjects and the 46 new subjects in the below table.
+Previous studies have used 5 old subjects and we collected 46 new subjects in the below table.
 The subjects classified into 6 groups to manage them (The Previous group is old subjects).
 Each of the archive contains bug reports, bug report repositories that we made, cloned git repository and metadata of them that we made.
+You can use this data sets following a section "Getting Started"

 | Group                  | Subject | Archive       | Git Repository                           |